President Tooba Cheema, Ph.D.

-Tooba is currently a Scientist at Momenta Pharmaceuticals working to advance therapeutics for inflammation and cancer.
+Tooba is a Scientist at Momenta Pharmaceuticals working to advance therapeutics for oncologic and autoimmune indications.
 She received her B.S. in Biochemistry from Tufts University and her Ph.D. in Pharmacology from the University of Michigan-Ann Arbor.
-Prior to Momenta, she was a post-doctoral research fellow at Massachusetts General Hospital under the fellowship from the American Brain Tumor Foundation.
+Prior to Momenta, she was a post-doctoral research fellow at Massachusetts General Hospital under the fellowship from the American Brain Tumor Association.
 Tooba has been an active member of MASS AWIS since 2008.
-She has served as the co-chair of the Mentoring Committee for 2 years improving the mentoring circles program, and as a membership chair enhancing awareness and participation of women in science.
+She has served as the Co-chair of the Mentoring Committee for 2 years improving the mentoring circles program, and as a Membership Committee Chair enhancing awareness and participation of women in science.

 Treasurer Yoojin Chung, Ph.D.

 Yoojin is currently a postdoctoral fellow at Massachusetts Eye and Ear Infirmary and Harvard Medical School.
 Her research interests include auditory neuroscience and new approaches to treating hearing loss and deafness.
 Yoojin received her B.S. in Electrical Engineering from Seoul National University in Seoul, Korea and Ph.D. in Biomedical Engineering from Boston University.
 She has been a member of the MASS AWIS Events Committee since 2011.
 She also served as a member of Steering Committee of student, postdoc and medical resident chapter of the Association for Research in Otolaryngology.
 Yoojin has been an active AWIS member since 2007.